 This course is designed to bring the reading skills of LEP students up to college entry standards.
-This course includes intensive exercises in reading: comprehension, vocabulary, and reading rate.
+This course includes intensive exercises in reading, comprehension, making infrences, vocabulary, discussion, and oral presentation.
 (Fall, Spring)

 ESOL 131 English Structure and Usage 3 hours